ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Setting-Up-Simulation-Webots.rst

 5 Create the launch file
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Let's create now the launch file to easily launch the simulation and the ROS controller with a single command.
+Let's create the launch file to easily launch the simulation and the ROS controller with a single command.
 In the ``my_package/launch`` folder create a new text file named ``robot_launch.py`` with this code:

 .. literalinclude:: Code/robot_launch.py